akageyama/smoke-ring/README.md

-# class-hpc-smoke-ring
+# smoke-ring

-A simple sample field solver, or a CFD (Computational Fluid Dynamics) code for the class "HPC", which is for undergraduate students of Department of Engineering, Kobe University, Japan.
+A simple sample CFD (Computational Fluid Dynamics) code.

 ## Physical Model
 A gas contained in a rectangular box is driven by a localized force